 Chambers now affirms gay marriage, but remains happily married to his wife.
 Randy Thomas, who worked alongside Chambers at Exodus for 11 years, also changed his views and currently dates men.

 Awareness that sexual orientation does not change for the majority of gay people has led many conservative leaders to shift focus from healing to celibacy.
 Of course, the Catholic church has always supported this approach given its esteem of celibacy.
 But, Protestants have long championed marriage as the sign of healthy sexuality.
 Nevertheless, evangelicals now increasingly affirm life-long celibacy as the answer for Christians with same-sex attraction.
-Celibate gay Christians who lend their voices to this movement include Wesley Hill, Ron Belgau, Eve Tushnet, and Joshua Gonnerman.
-The group also includes members in mixed orientation marriages who are transparent about their sexuality such as writer Melinda Selmys.
+Celibate gay Christians who lend their voices to this movement include Wesley Hill, Ron Belgau, and Eve Tushnet.
+The group also includes members in mixed orientation marriages who are transparent about their sexuality such as writers Melinda Selmys and Nathan Collins.
 This movement has made notable contributions to theologies of friendship and community.

 As traditionalists have listened to celibate gay Christians, empathy has increased.
 Many church leaders acknowledge the heartache that comes with unmarried life and advocate the church’s role in providing supportive community.
 At the same time, the question of whether life-long celibacy is possible for everyone has not received much attention.
 Rather, celibate gay Christians are held up as admirable examples of how to live a self-sacrificial life.

 5. “Gay people are______________.”
 Currently, the evangelical church finds itself with a palette of options.
 For years, the ex-gay movement provided the predominate response to homosexuality.
 The rise of the celibate gay movement and the demise of Exodus International disrupted this uniformity.
 Four key groups have emerged from this splinter: